tytydraco/yessleep/out/my_aunt_sent_me_a_letter_in_the_mail_i_think_theres_something_wrong_with_my_town.md

 As I left the building, cold rain drops fell upon my skin.
 A chill ran down my spine, but I smiled regardless.
 Besides the fact that it was my birthday, gloomy weather was my favorite.
 Living in central Texas, I was no stranger to humidity.
 But this storm was fresh, crisp.
 There was no heat lingering in the air, as though Mother Nature herself played a part in planning my birthday party.

-In the parking lot, I spotted a brand new black Dodge Viper.
+In the parking lot, I spotted a brand new black Chevy Impala.
 With a smile, I strolled over and spotted a young man sleeping, his messy black hair pressed against the window.
 I brought up my fist and knocked on the glass.
 “Are you loitering, sir?”

 The man stirred awake, his eyes meeting mine.
 He rolled down the window, a relieved smile on his lips.
 “There she is!”
 I heard the melodic sound of love ring in my ears.
 “My gorgeous birthday girl!”